New York based artist Heather Gleason creates Halloween inspired art all year round. We love her art and think you will too.

 From time to time Heather also teaches painting classes, which we think sounds like a fantastic opportunity to soak up some inspiration and get some good tips.

-“I don’t use an easel to paint.
-I sit on my couch and get into my work – canvas in my lap, If the canvas is huge, I lie on the floor and get comfortable.”
+"I don't use an easel to paint.
+I sit on my couch and get into my work - canvas in my lap, If the canvas is huge, I lie on the floor and get comfortable.
+Each piece has a little bit of me in them.
+I put emotion in my work."

 "I don’t go out much as I am forever in my work.
 When i say forever the people that do know me know it really is a labor of love and I do need it to survive.
 If i didn’t have my paint and my trusty brush I don’t know how i would keep sane."